oliverzzzzaaa/mortgagehippo_code_challenge/README.md

+## Design Choices:

+I wasn't too sure what the requested design called for, so I made some assumptions.
+I also namespaced all routes under "api" since these are only api calls

+**User**

++ I added an admin boolean instead of an admin resource, so admins don't need to create an extra user to interact with the app.
++ I had users sign up with a unique email, mimicing other APIs and allowing the server to send emails to users (or admins for now)

+**Coins**

++ I chose to set a starting value and have it increment/decrement based on transactions.
+Thus, emails are also sent based on coin values
++ I chose to include email logic in the transactions instead of coin, because I figured withdraws should normally trigger the emails

+**Transactions**

++ I chose to use an integer 1 for deposit, and 0 for withdraw, so additional actions could be added in the future
++ Each transaction is made by a user and features one coin

+Most of my notes can also be found commented out on relevant files.

 ## MortgageHippo Coding Challenge: Coin Machine API
 ------
 Welcome to the MortgageHippo Coding Challenge.
 For this challenge you will need to create a RESTful Rails API that will act as a Coin Machine, taking in Coins and performing a variety of functions.
 This README will be broken up into steps, please read through the entire README before beginning.